JabroAMQ/Utilities/AMQ/FasterLobbyCreation/readme.md

 Automatically set the room's name and password (if any) to the last ones you used so that you don't have to write them again each time you host a new lobby.

+The script remember the room's name and password even when you reload/logout from AMQ as it uses cookies to store these values.

 ## AMQ Room Name from Saved Settings

 When loading the lobby's settings from the saved settings panel (not from code), automatically updates the room's name with the one used for storing the selected settings.